nazgul735/netflixCataloge/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+Distributed under the TEAM 38 License.
+See [LICENSE](https://gitlab.stud.idi.ntnu.no/it2810-h21/team-38/prosjekt-3/docs/LICENSE.txt) for more information.

 <div align="right">(<a href="#top">back to top</a>)</div>